bgctw/REddyProc/README.md

 They are usually run with installed docker by typing at a shell:

-    docker run --rm -p 8787:8787 <imagename>
+    docker run --rm -p 8787:8787 -e PASSWORD=REddyProc <imagename>

 Then the loading url `localhost:8787` in a browser window should bring up RStudio
-(default username and password are both rstudio), where you can type the above usage example.
+(default username is rstudio and password was set to REddyProc), where you can type the above usage example.

+For processing your own files in docker you need to mount local directories with the [–mount option](https://docs.docker.com/storage/bind-mounts/), e.g. `--mount type=bind,source=/home/twutz/devR,target=/home/rstudio/devR -e USERID=$UID`

 ## Reference